March 2025 Electricity Market Review

 Average Movement Summary:

-As usual, South Australia’s wholesale electricity futures prices for December 2024 displayed a different trend from other states due to its different energy mix, of which the majority are renewables and the rest gas.
+As usual, South Australia’s wholesale electricity futures prices for March displayed a different trend from other states, due to its different energy mix, of which the majority are renewables and the rest gas.

-Prices have come down substantially since the crisis in October 2022 and are $9/MWh costlier than last year.
+Prices have come down substantially since the crisis in October 2022 and are $5/MWh costlier than the same period last year.

 Start comparing current market offers and make your procurement process a breeze.
 Take the first step and get started here!